acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 ---
 layout: post
-title:  "What I did on 2023 and my next moves"
+title:  "2023 recap and my current plan of work"
 date:   2024-01-01 00:08:00 -0300
-excerpt: This is my 2023 recap in a blog post and what are my next moves.
+excerpt: This a recap of what I did in 2023, where am I right now and what my current plan is.
 author: Ariel Coppes
 tags:
   - personal